-- 1. Students are to report to lunch at their designated lunch time only. - 2.
-Students must assume their own place in lines; no line cutting is permitted. - 3.
-The use of appropriate etiquette is expected while eating. - 4.
-Trays are to be returned to the tray return window area. - 5.
+- 1. Students are to report to lunch at their designated lunch time only.
+No line cutting is permitted. - 2.
+The use of appropriate etiquette is expected while eating. - 3.
+Trays are to be returned to the tray return window area. - 4.
 Students are to eat in the dining hall.
 No food or beverage is to be taken beyond the dining hall.
-Bottled water in classrooms is acceptable. - 6.
+Bottled water in classrooms is acceptable. - 5.
 Students are to remain in the dining area for the entirety of their lunch period.
-Leaving the dining area before the end of the period is not permitted. - 7.
 Students who are found beyond the dining area during their designated lunch period will be considered to be cutting class.
-They are not to be in the locker rooms, hallways, or in the parking lot.

-- 8. Eating dining hall prepared food before it is paid for is considered theft.
-Theft of cafeteria food will result in disciplinary consequences and possible criminal charges. - 9.
+They are not to be in the locker rooms, hallways, or in the parking lot. - 6.
+Eating dining hall prepared food before it is paid for is considered theft.
+Theft of cafeteria food will result in disciplinary consequences and possible criminal charges. - 7.
 Students may not order food to be delivered to school at any time.
-The delivered items will be confiscated by school security and the student will be referred to the office for disciplinary consequences.
+The delivered items will be confiscated, and the student will be referred to the office for disciplinary consequences.